-The four different addressing modes for the SRAM data memory cover: Direct with Displacement, Indirect, Indirect with Pre-Decrement and Indirect with Post-Increment.
+The five different addressing modes for the SRAM data memory cover: Direct, Direct with Displacement, Indirect, Indirect with Pre-Decrement and Indirect with Post-Increment.
 In the register file, registers R26 to R31 feature the indirect addressing pointer registers.

-The Direct with Displacement mode features 63 address locations reach from the base address given by the Y and Z register.
+The Direct with Displacement mode features a 63 address locations reach from the base address given by the Y or Z-register.

-When using register indirect addressing modes with automatic pre-decrement and post-increment, the address registers X, Y and Z are used and decremented and incremented.
+When using register indirect addressing modes with automatic pre-decrement and post-increment, the address registers X, Y and Z are decremented and incremented.

-The 32 registers plus the 64 bytes of data SRAM in the AT90S2312 are all directly accessible through all these addressing modes.
+The 32 general purpose working registers, the 256 bytes of internal data SRAM, and the 64K bytes of optional external data SRAM in the AT90S8414 are all accessible through all these addressing modes.

-See Page 3-11 for a detailed description of the different addressing modes.
+See the next section for a detailed description of the different addressing modes.